The age of third-party data is nearly over… Don’t go down with the ship.

 An RFM-backed marketing strategy helps tailor your efforts to retain high-value customers (HVCs, who have RFM scores of 1 or 2) and gives you the confidence to part ways with unenthusiastic customers (who have poor RFM scores).

 Our two major recommendations for any consumer brand around RFM are:

 - Focus most on your high RFM customers: prioritize them when you run promotions, and dedicate more of your budget to keep them happy and coming back.

 - Nurture your mid-to-high RFM customers: These customers, who generally have RFM scores of 3 to 5 may not be there yet, but you can nurture them to the top.
 These are the customers who are HVCs in waiting, and if you bring them into HVC territory, your bottom line will thank you.

-How Daasity makes it easy to use first-party data
+How Daasity makes it easy to leverage first-party data

 If this is your first time here, hi!
-We're Daasity, the data and analytics platform build for consumer brands.
-Some of the fastest-growing consumer brands use Daasity to centralize their 1st-party data, analyze it, and push it to their marketing channels.
+We're Daasity, the data and analytics platform built for consumer brands.
+The fastest growing consumer brands use Daasity to centralize all (and we mean all) their 1st-party data, analyze it (including via RFM), and push it to their marketing channels.

 Want to learn more?
 We’d love to show you a demo.